Counting stabiliser codes for arbitrary dimension: Introduction

-\end{cor} Here we make a distinction between an $[[n,k]]_d$ \emph{stabilizer code}, and the corresponding \emph{stabilizer code spaces}, which is one of the $d^{n-k}$ subspaces associated with such a stabilizer code (see Remark \ref{rem:Cosets}). ~
+\end{cor} Here we make a distinction between an $[[n,k]]_d$ \emph{stabilizer code}, and the corresponding \emph{stabilizer code spaces}, which is one of the $d^{n-k}$ subspaces associated with such a stabilizer code. \tanmayc{\begin{rem} One often encounters the phrase $[[n,k,d]]$ code, wherein parameter $d$ stands for the \emph{distance} of the code.
+In our usage, $d$ refer to the dimension of the Hilbert space of a single qudit, and not the distance of the code. \end{rem}}

 The number of stabilizer states, i.e., $\CSt$, plays the role of an important quantifier in quantum computing.
 Before this work, $\CSt$ was known only for prime $d$ (and for $\mathbb{F}_{p^m}$ number systems), and, thus, its application as a quantifier was limited to these cases.
 We list below the salient topics where it has been used as a quantifier before.